“What happens when people open their hearts? They get better.”

 Acupuncture can be approached from a number of ideologies, and whether your jam is spirit or science or a little bit of both, I’ve got you covered.
 We can just talk fascia and nerve conduction and inflammatory and histamine responses, or we can go all out and add shamanic drumming and rattling and sacred smoke to your session.
 I can work comfortably in both worlds and respect whatever approach resonates with you.

-I’ve been living in Buffalo, NY for four years now, and above all, I provide health care that is judgment free and a working partnership between patient and practitioner.
+I’ve been living in Buffalo, NY for five years now and above all, I provide health care that is judgment free and a working partnership between patient and practitioner.
 You don't have to choose between alternative and Western healthcare; you can, and you should, take advantage of the best of both, and together, we can create a synergistic and unique medicine that is soothing and effective.
-Also, did I mention…I LOVE MY WORK!!!
-I’m so incredibly grateful and privileged to do what I do and I hope I can extend that love and enthusiasm to whatever is troubling you.
+I’m so incredibly grateful and privileged to do what I do.